danzafar/tidyspark/dev_guide.md

 If you understand how this works, you should be well on your way to understanding how the `dplyr` verbs in `tidyspark` work.

 ## Wrapping it all together
-Let's see so `tidyspark`'s `mutate` works.
+Let's see how `tidyspark`'s `mutate` works.
 Here is a simplified example with lots of comments:

 ```
 # We define this as an S3 method for class spark_tbl, so dplyr class this class